CHEMIO/chemistry_rails/README.md

 end
 ```

-then run the migration to create the field:
+Then run the migration to create the field:

 	rake db:migrate

-Finally define the chemical_formula field in the model
+Lastly, define the chemical_formula field in the model:

 ```ruby
 class Chemical < ActiveRecord::Base